powersync-ja/powersync-js/demos/react-advanced-ui/README.md

 ## Setup Instructions

 Note that this setup guide has minor deviations from the [Supabase + PowerSync integration guide](https://docs.powersync.com/integration-guides/supabase-+-powersync).
+Below we refer to sections in this guide where relevant.

 ### 1. Install dependencies